FIRECRACKERS (Jasmin Mozaffari). 93 minutes. Opens Friday (March 29). See listing. Rating: NNNN

-Expanded from her short film, Mozaffari’s debut feature wholly captures teenagers who long to get out of their hometowns, and the seemingly insurmountable barriers that prevent them from leaving.
+Expanded from her short film and premiering last year at TIFF, Firecrackers tells the story of two teenagers who long to get out of their unnamed rundown hometown, and the seemingly insurmountable barriers that prevent them from leaving.

-This Canadian drama centres on the friendship of two high school seniors, Lou (Michaela Kurimsky) and Chantal (Karena Evans, best known for directing Drake’s most recent videos), as they plot their escape from their run-down, unnamed small town to New York.
-Kurimsky is absolutely magnetic as the feisty, hot-tempered Lou, who will do anything to protect her best friend.
+The Canadian drama centres on the friendship of two high school seniors, Lou (Michaela Kurimsky, making her screen acting debut) and Chantal (Karena Evans, best known for directing music videos for Drake and SZA), as they plot their escape to New York City.

-While the story is a common one, Mozaffari beautifully encapsulates the devastating realities of living in rural Canada, where it’s impossible to avoid abusive ex-boyfriends, leaving is the only way to get a good job and a car is your key to freedom.
+The story is a familiar one, but Mozaffari artfully encapsulates the devastating realities of rural Canadian life, where it’s impossible to avoid abusive ex-boyfriends, where getting a good job means leaving and where a car is your ticket to freedom.